 About Courtney Morris

-Courtney Morris is a Digital Marketing Strategist at Liquid, specializing in advanced analytics, tag management, and strategic business planning.
+Courtney Morris is a Data Analyst at Liquid, specializing in architecting custom data analysis strategies and implementation plans – transforming data into actionable insights for Liquid’s clients.
 She graduated from Moravian College in 2016, and made her mark at Liquid through the internship program before joining the team full-time.
 In her free time, Courtney enjoys starting (but never finishing) DIY projects, and playing her Martin guitar.